abdrahmansoltan/Learning-Notes/JavaScript/04-API.md

 ### Cookies

-Cookies are small strings of data that are stored directly in the browser.
+Cookies are strings of data that are stored in the browser.
 They are a part of the HTTP protocol,

 - Cookies are usually set by a web-server using the response `Set-Cookie` HTTP-header.
-Then, the browser automatically adds them to (almost) every request to the same domain using the Cookie HTTP-header.
+Then, the browser automatically **adds them to (almost) every request to the same domain** using the Cookie HTTP-header.
 - One of the most widespread use cases is **authentication**:

   1. Upon sign in, the server uses the Set-Cookie HTTP-header in the response to set a cookie with a unique “session identifier”.